 Metallic machine embroidery threads have an internal core wrapped with metal foil.
 While these threads produce a shiny, awesome finished product, they are notoriously difficult to embroider with.
-They break easily at high speed and will require a special needle as well as fine-tuned thread tension.
-If you can learn to navigate using them with some patience, they’re worth the effort!
-Learn some tips for embroidering with metallic thread if you need help.
+They break easily at high speed and require a special needle as well as fine-tuned thread tension.
+Here are some tips for embroidering with metallic thread if you need help, though!

 Glow-In-The-Dark Machine Embroidery Thread